 Advantages of Cloud Computing

 Moving your data to the cloud has some big advantages.
-According to a recent article in Forbes, by 2045, 6 billion people will live in urban areas where cloud computing is the norm.
+According to a recent article in Forbes, by 2045, six billion people will live in urban areas where cloud computing is the norm.
 And it's easy to see why:

 - It's convenient.
 If your business uses any specialized software, you usually need to buy a separate license for every computer you're going to install it on.
 You'll also need someone to install it on each computer, which costs valuable time.
 If you run out of storage space on your network, you'll need to upgrade that, too.
-Cloud service providers can offer all this for a fixed monthly or annual cost, that can scale you grow.
+Cloud service providers can offer all this for a fixed monthly or annual cost that can scale as you grow.

 - It's on someone else.
 With the application or files no longer on the servers in the back room, it’s in someone else’s hands to be responsible for.